-Best Work-From-Home Jobs to Apply to in 2019 (With Current Jobs!)
+Best Work-From-Home Jobs to Apply to in 2021

 If you're like me, and freelance, task-oriented remote jobs like article writing, data entry, transcription, or professional survey taking (yep, that exists), aren't your thing - don't worry.
 There are more full-time remote opportunities than ever before that offer you the freedom to manage your own time, the security of consistent monthly income, the support of a team, and the promise of growth.
-In fact, we've got over 200 on PowerToFly.
+In fact, we've got close to 300 on PowerToFly.

 Who It's Good For: Self-directed (and disciplined) coding enthusiasts who love problem solving and having the freedom to work whenever they feel most focused.

 Sound Like You?
-Check Out: iOS Software Engineer at Help Scout (and be sure to check out this Q&A with software engineer, Kasey Champion to learn about her experience working at a fully remote company and get her tips for acing technical interviews!)
+Check Out: 50+ Software Developer/Engineer jobs on PowerToFly and be sure to check out this Q&A with software engineer, Kasey Champion to learn about her experience working at a fully remote company and get her tips for acing technical interviews!)

 Why It Can Be Done Remotely: Arguably, not only can programming be done remotely - it should be!
 Why?
 Writing code requires undisturbed blocks of time rarely found in traditional workplaces.